Nugkta/ISfit/Readme.md

 * J_nA: = The ratio of the saturation current density to ideality factor, J_s/n_A (this ratio cannot be separated in the case of an individual 0 V bias dataset).

+## Common Problems
+* The fit might not converge because the bias voltage is not large enough for the relative size of two half loop to stablise (not applicable to the 0 V individual fit).
+For individual fit, try a dataset with larger bias voltage.
+For global fit, add another dataset with larger bias voltage.

+* The intial guess for nA and J_s in global fit may not be accurate.
+Try using the estimation of nA and J_s by the other method (will be printed in the console for global fit sceneriosS).

+* If the data is noisy and scattered, the tool might not give a perfect fit right away.
+Play with the sliders.

+* Because the nA and J_s are coupled, the fit might give different set of results for these two parameters.